-The Cottage Food Law allows for individuals to make and sell certain non-potentially hazardous food and canned goods in Minnesota without a license.
-This law, the Cottage Food Exemption, went into effect in 2015 and includes details on the prior training and registration, types of food allowed, food labeling, types of sales locations, and amount of sales allowed by a cottage food producer.
-Additional legislative changes were passed in 2021, with effective dates of August 1, 2021 and January 1, 2022.
-Key changes included:
+The Minnesota Cottage Food Law allows for individuals to make and sell certain non-potentially hazardous food and canned goods in Minnesota without a license.
+This law, the Cottage Food Exemption, went into effect in 2015 and includes details on training and registration, types of food allowed, food labeling, types of sales locations, and amount of sales allowed by a cottage food producer.
+Additional legislative changes were passed in 2021-23.
+Key changes have included:

 Here are answers to some frequently asked questions about the Cottage Food Law.